 - Seasonal ingredients as well as produce from Japan

-Sushi Mitsuya is a niche Japanese Sushi restaurant focus to provide an exclusive dining experience and taking the art of Omakase to greater heights.
+Sushi Mitsuya is a niche Japanese Sushi restaurant focused on providing an exclusive dining experience and taking the art of Omakase to greater heights.
 Also, their intimate hinoki-wood sushi counter is helmed by a well-known Head Chef, Ryosuke Harada.

-The restaurant specialises in Edomae sushi.
+The restaurant specializes in Edomae sushi.
 Their fish is marinated and can be aged for a few days before being served.
-Omakase dining menus are available for lunch and dinner that showcase seasonal produce sourced from Hokkaido, Kyushu and Tokyo.
+Omakase dining menus are available for lunch and dinner that showcase seasonal produce sourced from Hokkaido, Kyushu as well as Tokyo.

 |Address||60 Tras Street, #01-01, Singapore 078999|